DadongZ/RNASeq-DGE/README.md

 Dadong Zhang

 ### Download and quick run
-These demo run will perform DGE analyses for Dose 20 vs 10 using the RNASeq count matrix 'example_rnaseq_count_matrix.xlsx' The output is an interactive volcano plot for the DGE results.
+This demo run will perform DGE analyses for Dose 20 vs 10 using the RNASeq count matrix 'example_rnaseq_count_matrix.xlsx' The output is an interactive volcano plot for the DGE results.
 ```
 git clone https://github.com/DadongZ/RNASeqDGE.git